spotinst/help/src/docs/spot-security/getting-started/README.md

 ### Centralized Bucket

 If you have a centralized bucket, choose Yes.

-You can onboard all the dependent accounts in bulk if you have selected a centralized bucket.
+You can connect all of the dependent accounts in bulk if you have selected a centralized bucket.
 Select all the accounts you wish to onboard and click Next.

 <img src="/spot-security/_media/getting-started-h.png" />